MicrosoftDocs/Viva/WorkplaceAnalytics/Use/peer-analysis.md

     > [!Note]
     > For more information about which way to identify this group, see [Why use filters?](#why-use-filters)

-2. After you’ve successfully identified the reference group, select **Next** and go to [Apply conditions](#apply-conditions).
+2. After you've successfully identified the other group, select **Next** and go to [Apply conditions](#apply-conditions).

 ## Apply conditions

 In this optional step, you make sure that the right people in each of your selected groups are being compared.

-After you select **Next** in the Peer group section, the **Conditions** page opens:
+After you select **Next** in the Other group section, the **Conditions** page opens:

 ![New analysis panel](../images/wpa/use/step3-conditions.png)

 On this page, you define filters, to filter by organizational (HR) data.
-These filters automatically apply to each of the groups that you've defined in the preceding steps, namely the reference group and the peer group.
+These filters automatically apply to each of the groups that you've defined in the preceding steps, namely the reference group and the other group.
 By applying filters in this step, you refine your selections of employees in those groups so that the analysis can make more appropriate comparisons.
 For more information, see [Why apply conditions?](#why-apply-conditions).

 > [!Note]
 > You can skip this step by selecting **Next**.